anthonyhtyao/varnaapi/docs/index.md

 python3 -m pip install varnaapi
 ```

-## Usage
+## Basic Usage
 Here, we show the basic usage of varnaapi.
-The first thing after importing `varnaapi` is to setup the location of VARNA to use.
+The first thing after importing `varnaapi` is to setup the location of VARNA if it's different than default.

-!!! note "By default, the library assumes the VARNA v3-93 in the current folder is used (`./VARNAv3-93.jar`)"

 ```python
 import varnaapi
 varnaapi.set_VARNA(path_to_VARNA)
 ```

+???+ note

+    By default, the library assumes the VARNA v3-93 in the current folder is used (`./VARNAv3-93.jar`).
+    To avoid setting the path each time, one can turn on the flag `write` via `set_VARNA(path_to_VARNA, write=True)` once.
+    This stores the path into a configuration file and will be loaded automatically next time when `varnaapi` is used.

 Each drawing in VARNA is an object of class inherited from [BasicDraw][varnaapi.BasicDraw].
 The standard class to draw from given secondary structure or/and RNA sequence is [Structure][varnaapi.Structure].
 ```python
 ss = "((((((.((((((........)))))).((((((.......))))))..))))))"
 v = varnaapi.Structure(structure=ss)
 ```

+### Print

 One can call the member function `#!python BasicDraw.savefig()` with given file name to save the drawing.
 The format is either `png` or `svg`, that VARNA will determine from the file name.